Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 ## Utility

 **Utility is the measure of satisfaction of a good/service, or the benefit derived from it.** Humans follow "rational self-interest," carefully choosing opportunities to increase utility.

+Utility is highly subjective.
 Faulty logic or skewed values can affect what people see as "rational," and emotions can be a key factor.
 This doesn't mean people are inherently selfish, as increasing utility can come from helping others (pleasure from charity work, raising children, etc.).

+Utility is commonly measured in "utils."

 ## Marginal Thinking